 How is the museum keeping school visitors safe?

-- Our team: All members of the National Museums NI education team Museum staff are vetted by Access NI.
+- Our team: All members of the National Museums NI education team and museum staff are vetted by Access NI.
 We are skilled and experienced in delivering high-quality educational experiences to children and young people of all ages and abilities, and we operate our programmes in accordance with the National Museums NI Safeguarding Children and Vulnerable Adults Policy, a copy of which can be provided when you book.

 - Risk Assessment assistance: Once you have booked your place on the programme, Health & Safety guidelines are provided to help with your risk assessment.